Companies test antibody drugs to treat, prevent COVID-19

 What could go wrong?

 — The antibodies may not reach all of the places in the body where they need to act, such as deep in the lungs.
-All the antibody drugs are given through an IV and must make their way through the bloodstream to wherever they’re needed.
+All the antibody drugs must make their way through the bloodstream to wherever they’re needed.

 — The virus might mutate to avoid the antibody — the reason Regeneron is testing a two-antibody combo that binds to the virus in different places to help prevent its escape.